TSonono/collaborative-filtering/README.md

 ## Contributing

 This API is far from done.
 It currently lacks support for dislikes and other rating scales.
+Furthermore, we need unit tests to confirm functionality of the engine.
 The plan is to improve it in the future.
 You can also submit a pull request if you want to contribute!
 We follow the Airbnb JavaScript Style Guide.

 ## License